Kratos77777/Small-Roblox-Cursor/README.md

 Step 2: extract the file.
 Step 3: copy the cursors
 Step 4: open Roblox file loctaion, open content then textures.
-Step 5: paste the cursors in the cursor folder.                                                                               enjoy the cursors!
+Step 5: open KeyboardMouse, paste the cursors in the folder.                                                        enjoy the cursors!